dasch-swiss/dsp-api/docs/03-endpoints/api-v2/reading-and-searching-resources.md

 ### Get a Full Representation of a Resource by IRI

 A full representation of resource can be obtained by making a GET request to the API providing its IRI.
-Because a Knora IRI has the format of a URL, its IRI has to be URL-encoded.
+Because a DSP IRI has the format of a URL, its IRI has to be URL-encoded.

-To get the resource with the IRI `http://rdfh.ch/c5058f3a` (a book from the sample Incunabula project, which is included in the Knora API server's test data), make a HTTP GET request to the `resources` route (path segment `resources` in the API call) and append the URL-encoded IRI:
+To get the resource with the IRI `http://rdfh.ch/c5058f3a` (a book from the sample Incunabula project, which is included in the DSP-API server's test data), make a HTTP GET request to the `resources` route (path segment `resources` in the API call) and append the URL-encoded IRI: